How to switch bank accounts

 You also won't be able to specify your preferred switch date, as you can with a full switch.

-Plus, many of the freebies banks offer new customers are only for those making a full switch, so make sure you check the small print if that's what you're after.
+Plus, many of the freebies banks offer new customers are only for those making a full switch.
+Make sure you check the small print for bank switching offers to avoid any disappointment.

 How often can you switch bank accounts?